akisarke/isstrack/README.md

 ##  AI Notice

-The Ui is mostly made by AI but i also had impacts on it, everything else I made.
+The Ui is mostly made by AI but i also coded it, everything else I made.

 ##  License